Cross-country skiing at the 1998 Winter Olympics – Men's 15 kilometre freestyle pursuit

 The men's 15 kilometre freestyle pursuit cross-country skiing competition at the 1998 Winter Olympics in Nagano, Japan, was held on 14 February at Snow Harp.

 The startlist for this race was based on the 10 km classical event from earlier in the games.
 The winner of the 10 km classical event, Bjørn Dæhlie of Norway, was the first starter in the pursuit.
 The rest of the competitors started behind Dæhlie with the same number of seconds that they were behind him at the 10 km classical event.
 The winner of the race was the first competitor to finish the pursuit.

+Background

+At the previous Olympics, Bjørn Dæhlie successfully defended his gold medal.
+The silver medalist, Vladimir Smirnov, and the bronze medalist, Silvio Fauner both qualified for the event.
+Dæhlie was the 1997 world champion.